Veterinary Technician vs. Veterinary Technologist

 They Assist Veterinarians

 Veterinarians are trained to deliver the high-level skills of diagnosis, prognosis, prescription, and surgery.
-Just as medical doctors and some nurse practitioners shoulder the responsibility for human outcomes, the ultimate outcomes for furry, feathered, and scaled patients ultimately rests on the shoulders of veterinarians.
+Just as medical doctors and some nurse practitioners shoulder the responsibility for human outcomes, the ultimate outcomes for furry, feathered, and scaled patients ultimately rest on the shoulders of veterinarians.

 Vet technologists and vet technicians are both trained to assist veterinarians in completing these high-level clinical tasks by taking responsibility for required routine, administrative, client-facing, preparatory, patient education, and diagnostic technology tasks.
-It is a similar relationship that LVNs and RNs have to medical doctors.
+It is a similar relationship that LVNs and RNs have with medical doctors.
 In the research arena, vet techs assist docs the same way research assistants support scientists.

 Most Have To Pass a National Credentialing Exam

-Although what is required to practice as a vet technician or vet technologist in the United States varies from state to state, the vast majority of states require vet techs to pass the Veterinary Technician National Examination (VTNE) in order to practice.
+Although what is required to practice as a vet technician or vet technologist in the United States varies from state to state, the vast majority of states require vet techs to pass the Veterinary Technician National Examination (VTNE) to practice.
 Whether someone becomes a vet technologist or technician, passing the VTNE confers the title of “registered veterinary technician (RVT),” “licensed veterinary technician (LVT),” or “certified veterinary technician (CVT).”

 Learn expert advice on how to ace the VTNE.